olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 ## Remote Shell Shock

+{% include image.html
+name="remote-code-school-standup.jpg"
+alt="Picture of more than twenty people crowded together in the back of an office near an iMac sporting a tiny webcam in the foreground." caption="A whole-company standup meeting at Code School's office back in December 2013, featuring in the foreground what would soon become my unfortunate eyes and ears."
+%}

 I was the first fully remote worker at my job back in 2013.
 It happened very suddenly.
 One month I was happily driving 3 days a week to our Orlando office, the next I plan a move back home to France, and set up